Lake Garda family holidays: Continuing the Italian trip

-There is another holiday month ahead of us and if you are still looking for ideas how to spend it, check our Italian trip for you and your family.
 Today, we will introduce you to the Italian Lake Garda with its small towns and places of interest.
-Traditionally, thermal springs are associated with cures for aged people, but not for Garda.
-The vacation on one of Italy’s largest lakes will be enjoyable for all the family.
 Amazing amusement parks will bring great joy to the young ones.
-Small towns with rich history will make your holiday very cultural.
-And the last but not the least, you can enjoy the spa treatments relaxing in thermal springs.
+Small towns with a rich history will make your holiday very cultural.
+And last but not the least, you can enjoy the spa treatments.

-For an ideal kids’ holiday, add some nature to your programme.
+For an ideal kids’ holiday, add some nature to your program.
 The safari park “Natura-Viva” is available for you.
 More than 1,500 species of animals live on its 40 hectares.
-The first part will introduce you to the life of giraffes, cheetahs, rhinoceroses, lions, zebras, antelopes and other animals.
+The first part will introduce you to the life of giraffes, cheetahs, rhinoceroses, lions, zebras, antelopes, and other animals.
 By the way, the giraffes in Natura-Viva are very sociable.
 Don’t hesitate to look out of your car window for a greeting.
-Hold the phone ready to make a selfie in front of their long necks.
+Hold the phone ready to take a selfie in front of their long necks.

 The second part, “Fauna”, is a pedestrian area encouraging its guests to walk along five continents and see their respective animals.

 Natura-Viva also introduces you to the history of life on Earth thanks to its full-sized reconstructions of dinosaurs and other extinct animals.
 They are hidden in the thickets so skilfully that meeting them makes your heart race.
 The park is located between the towns of Bussolengo and Pastrengo.